denistanjingyu/AB-Testing-with-Chi-Squared-Test-to-Maximize-Conversions-and-CTRs/README.md

 ## Overview
 A/B testing in its simplest sense is an experiment on two variants to see which performs better based on a given metric.
 Typically, two consumer groups are exposed to two different versions of the same thing to see if there is a significant difference in metrics like sessions, click-through rate, and/or conversions.

+## Introduction
+In this project, we will be using the chi-squared test to validate an A/B test performed by a company to test the effectiveness of a new webpage in increasing conversion rates.

+## Dataset
+The dataset used to perform the A/B test was taken from [Kaggle](https://www.google.com).

 ## Code and Resources Used
 **Python:** Version 3.7.4